 The Defenders are men who have come to understand the marketplace of commercial sexual exploitation.
 We are committed to doing everything in our power to stop that exploitation.
-At the core of our existence is the Defenders Pledge, where we commit our lives to bringing dignity, honor, and respect to women and children.
-Out of that flow our other initiatives which exist to sho w women that we care, hold other men accountable, and working to end the demand for this destructive market.
+At the core of our existence is the Defenders Pledge, where we commit our lives to bring dignity, honor, and respect to women and children.
+Out of that flow our other initiatives that exist to show women that we care, hold other men accountable, and working to end the demand for this destructive market.
 The question is: are you a Defender?

 The Defenders’ Pledge

 Today, I am making a commitment in my life to demonstrate the following before my family and friends:

 - I am taking a stand to fight against pornography, prostitution or any form of the commercial sex industry.

 I will continually educate and challenge both myself and all those around me about the negative effects of our words and actions toward victims of sexual exploitation.